dart-lang/language/working/wildcards/feature-specification.md

 }
 ```

-It is a compile-time error if a named initializing formal has the name `_`:
+*Note that it is already a compile-time error if a named initializing
+formal has the name `_`.
+This is a special case of the rule that it is an
+error for a named formal parameter to have a name that starts with `_`.*

 ```dart
 class C {